PeterDavidson/sourcegrid/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/bi9kof78cbfrbknf?svg=true)](https://ci.appveyor.com/project/sandhraprakash/sourcegrid)

+## Notes on fork
+This is a simple fork to bring SourceGrid into Net6.0-windows.
+Mostly it was a change to the project file, and some minor changes to the code (ContextMenu -> ContextMenuStrip).
+I haven't done any checking other than ensuring that it works for me.

 ## SourceGrid

 SourceGrid is a free open source grid control.
 Supports virtual grid, custom cells and editors, advanced formatting options and many others features